ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 * Login to your SPIS ACMS account on the Linux Systems in B230 of the CSE Building
 * Bring up a web browser on those machines
 * Bring up a terminal window to access the "bash shell prompt"
-* Use a few basic Unix commands
-* Create a Github repository under the UCSD-CSE-SPIS-2016 organization, and clone it to your ACMS account
-* Work with the `git add`, `git commit`, `git push` commands
 * Bring up IDLE, the programming environment for Python
 * Create a short Python program and run it
-* Submit that program for testing on Gradescope.com
-* Access the test results to know that your submission was successful.
+* Create a Github repository under the UCSD-CSE-SPIS-2016 organization

 # {{page.num}}, step-by-step